 I Never Thought I Could Make Money Writing

-I dreamed of enjoying a laptop lifestyle when I was out in the market, doing a typical sales and marketing job.
+I dreamed of enjoying a laptop lifestyle while in the market, doing a typical sales and marketing job.
 It’s not that I hated my job.
-I actually loved it and learned a lot from it.
+I loved it and learned a lot from it.
 But I always had something good about online business in my mind.

-I never thought I could make money writing to replace my ‘full-time’ job because of many myths.
+Because of many myths, I never thought I could make money writing to replace my ‘full-time’ job.
 I will discuss them later in some other post.
-For now, let’s focus on getting paid to write without platforms like Fiverr and Upwork.
+Let’s focus on getting paid to write without platforms like Fiverr and Upwork.

 Why Have I Never Used Fiverr or Upwork to Get Paid to Write?